Icon

 Poland and Germany have become leaders among countries in terms of the number of non-cash payments.
 In Poland, this figure is 28% of the total, and in Germany - 10%.

-Ukrainians have become a source of labor in the EU, actively integrating into the labor market.
+Ukrainians have become a source of labour in the EU by actively integrating into the labour market.
 It would not be surprising to say that Ukrainians in Poland are the most active - according to international estimates, half of refugees are officially employed.

-The Center for Migration Studies at the University of Warsaw reported that employed refugees paid about $2.4 billion (10 billion zlotys) in taxes.
-This amount alone is more than the financial assistance provided to Ukraine (excluding the cost of educational and medical services).
+The Centre for Migration Studies at the University of Warsaw reported that employed refugees paid about $2.4 billion (PLN 10 billion) in taxes.
+This amount alone is higher than the financial assistance provided to Ukraine (excluding the costs of education and healthcare).

 The contribution of migrants is also felt in other countries.
-The Organization for Economic Cooperation and Development (OECD) notes that refugees contribute to annual GDP growth by:
+The Organisation for Economic Co-operation and Development (OECD) notes that refugees contribute to annual GDP growth by:

 - 1.2% in Poland, the Czech Republic and Estonia;